conan-io/conan-io.github.io/_posts/2019-07-15-New-conan-release-1-17.markdown

     </figure>
 </div>

-Lockfiles are useful for achieving deterministic builds, even if the dependency definitions in conanfile recipes are not fully deterministic, for example when using version ranges or using package revisions.
+Lockfiles are useful to achieve deterministic builds, even if the dependency definitions in conanfile recipes are not fully deterministic, for example when using version ranges or using package revisions.

 Check the [new section about lockfiles](https://docs.conan.io/en/latest/versioning/lockfiles.html) in our documentation to learn more about this powerful feature!